Sarvandani/Source_wavelet_estimation/README.md

 The autocorrelation of seismic signals can provide some preliminary information about the source.

 The code `SOURCE_WAVELET_ESTIMATION.m` was written to auto-correlate two files of seismic data in Segy format (`synthetic_data1.segy` and `synthetic_data2.segy`).
 The source wavelet is estimated based on the autocorrelation, and its amplitude and phase spectra can be found in the folder.
+The estmated source can be found in the folder `SOURCE_OUTPUT_FILE`.

 A) Auto-correlation of seismic signals: